EthanOBoss/CS290-Assignment5/README.md

 10 points: the site is fully templatized, i.e. no HTML code is duplicated; re-used components of the site are written in partials, and the HTML skeleton common to every page is written in a layout

 10 points: the same template is used to render both the page displaying all posts (i.e. /) and the page displaying a single post (i.e. /posts/<n>)

+In addition to your programming assignment grade, you will receive a pass/fail grade for your code blog entry, included in the code blog portion of your grade.